JohnFunk-Pivotal/CloudBrews-SimpleSpringBoot/README.md

 Congratulations you just built a Spring Boot application on Google Compute Engine and pushed it to Pivotal Cloud Foundry.
 Talk to the helper at the station to see what's next!

 ## Feedback
-Please give us feedback on this exercise: [Feedback](http://pivotal.DSUW.sgizmo.com/s3/?station=1)
+Please help us improve in the future by giving us feedback on this exercise: [Feedback](http://pivotal.DSUW.sgizmo.com/s3/?station=1)